maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 **How to use**
 1. Install Arbel EVB on a host PC via PCIE socket
 2. Power on Arbel EVB
-3. Waiting for arbel left bootblock
+3. Waiting for Arbel left bootblock
 4. Power on PC host
-5. Once PC run into OS, you should get OS screen from EVB's VGA port.
+5. Once the PC runs into OS, you should get the OS screen from EVB's VGA port.
-6. If you didn't see the OS screen, please contact the developer.
+6. If you didn't see the OS screen, please contact us.

 ### Linux test
 - KVM
 1. Prepare a motherboard and connect Arbel EVB through PCI-E.
-2. Connect a USB cable from motherboard to J_USB1_DEV header of EVB.
+2. Connect a USB cable from the motherboard to the J_USB1_DEV header of EVB.
 3. Make sure your workstation and EVB are in the same network.
-4. Launch a browser in your workstation and enter below URL, you will see the OpenBMC home page.
+4. Launch a browser in your workstation and enter the URL below, and then you will see the OpenBMC home page.
     ```
     https://<Arbel_EVB_IP>
     ```